AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-MultiInstanceObject.rst

     For details, see the :ref:`Multiple instance object generation<multi-instance-generator>` section.

-Object and Object Instances State
+Object and Object Instances state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To store the state of each Object Instance separately, define two data structures: